panva/openid-client/docs/README.md

 #### `error.response`

-When the error is related to an http(s) request made to the OP this propetty will hold the pure node request instance.
+When the error is related to an http(s) request made to the OP this property will hold the pure node request instance.

 - Returns: `<http.IncomingMessage>` &vert; `<undefined>`